-Plagiarism is the equivalent of copying someone else's written text (including your own previously submitted work) and using the copy as original work, without citations or references to the original source.
+Plagiarism is the equivalent of copying someone else's written text (including your own previously-submitted work) and using the copy as original work, without citations or references to the original source.
 To plagiarise books, journals, Internet, or other sources without the consent of the copyright holder is an illegal act.

 Why is plagiarism not allowed?

-When a student is assigned to write papers, home exams, thesis, and other written texts these are expected to be original works.
+When a student is assigned to write papers, home exams, theses and other written texts, these are expected to be original works.
 The assignment is not only a matter of writing a text, but also through which means this text has been produced.
 The academic work code requires that you give an honest account of your source by stating references and in-text citations.
-If there are no references it will be assumed that the text is your own original work.
-To plagiarise texts means that you take the credit for someone else's work and thoughts and claim it to be your own; that is, plagiarism is a violation of someone else's intellectual property rights.
+If there are no references, it will be assumed that the text is your own original work.
+To plagiarise texts means that you take the credit for someone else's work and thoughts and claim it as your own; that is, plagiarism is a violation of someone else's intellectual property rights.
 While plagiarism is tempting because it decreases the workload for the student, it also creates unjust working relations between those students who write their own original texts and those who steal texts from others.
 It is, therefore, in the interest of the student body to work against plagiarism and to create equal opportunities for all by putting an end to free riding.
-Credits and degrees that have been achieved through dishonest means can result in cheating students securing positions for which they do not have the sufficient merits.
+Credits and degrees that have been achieved through dishonest means can result in cheating students securing positions for which they do not have sufficient merit.
 Moreover, plagiarism undermines the credibility of the university system as such, Lund University, and your own degree.

 At LUSEM, home exams are used as a form of assessment.
-This means that although students are encouraged to discuss the course literature, the content of lectures, etc. the actual writing of the assignment has to be done separately.
+This means that although students are encouraged to discuss the course literature, the content of lectures, etc., the actual writing of the assignment has to be done separately.

 Reuse of one’s own texts